 And it makes sense: We don’t throw away our bicycles when they get a flat tire, we replace the tire and continue riding.
 Furniture qualifies for the same treatment.

-Traditional furniture doesn’t receive that treatment, however, which is why more than 9.8 million tons of furniture enters the landfill each year and, subsequently, why the furniture industry anticipated consumers to spend more than $106 billion dollars on new furniture in 2016.
+Traditional furniture doesn’t receive that treatment, however, which is why nearly 10 million tons of furniture enters the landfill each year and, subsequently, why the furniture industry anticipated consumers to spend more than $125 billion on new furniture in 2022.

 While sustainable furnishings can break, like anything else, they’re not necessarily easy to damage.
 Eco-friendly and sustainable furnishing companies manufacture their products with high-quality, durable materials.
 Again, the goal is to create a product built to last.

 Lifetime or limited warranties demonstrate a company’s commitment to their product.
 Resource Furniture’s Clei wall beds, for example, include lifetime warranties.

 Product sustainability extends beyond a product’s framework to its upholstery.
 While traditional upholstery may require professional cleaning, sustainable furniture often features upholstery that can be removed and cleaned or replaced.